samupro-dev/mc-server-installer/README.md

 - [ ] A better interface

 ## Changelogs
+### v3.9
+- Paper fork updated to 1.19
+- Waterfall fork updated to 1.19
 ### v3.8
 - Added comment to java installation
 - Spigot fork updated to 1.19